hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 A `virtual_machine` block supports the following:

-* `data_disk_names` - (Optional) A mapping of Data Disk names to pass to the backend host.
-The keys are Volume names and the values are a comma separated string of full names for Data Disks belonging to the specific Volume.
-This is converted to a list before being passed to the API.
+* `data_disk_names` - (Optional) A mapping of Data Disk names passed to the backend host.
+The keys are volume names, and the values are a comma separated list of full names of Data Disks per volume.
 Changing this forces a new resource to be created.

 * `host_name` - (Optional) The full name of the host of the Virtual Machine.
 Changing this forces a new resource to be created.

 * `network_interface_names` - (Optional) A list of full names for the Network Interface of the Virtual Machine.
 Changing this forces a new resource to be created.

-* `os_disk_name` - (Optional) The full name of the OS Disk attached to the VM.
+* `os_disk_name` - (Optional) The full name of the OS Disk attached to the Virtual Machine.
 Changing this forces a new resource to be created.

 * `virtual_machine_name` - (Optional) The full name of the Virtual Machine in a single server SAP system.
 Changing this forces a new resource to be created.